SourceDoctor/examsresult/Readme.md

 * CSV Export of Student Results (in Timeperiod and complete Schoolyear)
 * CSV Export of Schoolclass Results (in Timeperiod and complete Schoolyear)

+* create PDF of Student Results (in Timeperiod and complete Schoolyear)
+* create PDF of Schoolclass Results (in Timeperiod and complete Schoolyear)
+* create PDF of School Class List
+* create PDF of Exams List
+* create PDF of Exams Results

 * "what if Simulation" (what happens if Student has in next Test(s) this result(s)?)